Coolie: Sex ratios and intermarriage among coolies

 The scarcity of Indian women in the Caribbean may not have been completely due to the women's inability to perform the work required of them.
 Many coolie women saw the chance to leave for the Caribbean as a way to escape abusive husbands, to hide pregnancy, to escape shame, or to simply find a better life.
-The 1883 Indian Immigration Act aimed to stop women from escaping their abusive husbands, which in turn made it much more difficult for women to emigrate.
-This in part due to an agent generally needing to travel to the woman's village in order to verify who she was.
+The 1883 Indian Immigration Act aimed to stop women from escaping their abusive husbands, which in turn made it much more difficult for women to emigrate, partially because an agent was usually needed to travel to the woman's village to verify her identity.

-Chinese women were scarce in every place where Chinese indentured laborers were brought, the migration was dominated by Chinese men.
-Up to the 1940s men made up the vast majority of the Costa Rican Chinese community.
-Males made up the majority of the original Chinese community in Mexico and they married Mexican women.
+Chinese women were scarce in every place where Chinese indentured labourers were brought; the migration was dominated by Chinese men.
+Up to the 1940s, men made up the vast majority of the Costa Rican Chinese community.
+Similarly, males made up the majority of the original Chinese community in Mexico, and they often married Mexican women.

 One stark difference between Indian and Chinese coolies was the treatment of women, despite both groups having a severe shortage.
-Though there were crimes against women and women being murdered, these incidents were nowhere near as frequent as with Indian coolies.
-Though this was because there were so few Chinese, it became common for people to believe that Indians murder their women while Chinese women stay alive because, unlike their Indian counterparts, they are chaste.
+Crimes against women (including murder) were far more frequent among Indian coolies.
+This was simply because there were so few Chinese women.
+However, it became common for people to instead believe that Indians murder their women while Chinese women stay alive because, unlike their Indian counterparts, they are chaste.

 In the early 1900s, the Chinese communities in Manila, Singapore, Mauritius, New Zealand, Victoria in Australia, the United States, and Victoria in British Columbia in Canada were all male dominated.
-Though the lack of women became a problem in later years, initially women were not high on the priority list when it came to coolie recruitment.
-Generally, it was believed that women were unwilling to perform the hard outdoor labor.
-Those who did perform it were still seen as not as good as men.
+Though the lack of women became a problem in later years, initially women were not a high priority during coolie recruitment.
+Generally, it was believed that women were unwilling to perform the hard outdoor labour.
+Those willing to perform it were still seen as not as good as men.

+Some Chinese coolies managed to avoid racial discrimination laws in Cuba and marry white women.
+This could be done by being listed as 'white' on their baptism certificates, as the agency that recruited them was meant for settling white people in Cuba.
+A Chinese coolie in Cuba also mentioned a white female master in a deposition.

 Legislation

 In 2000, the parliament of South Africa enacted the Promotion of Equality and Prevention of Unfair Discrimination Act, 2000.
-Section 10 covers the prohibition of hate speech terms, such as coolie (koelie).
+Section 10 covers the prohibition of hate speech terms, such as 'coolie' (koelie).
 The main objectives of the Act were: